 How to Serve dry chutney powder dosa

 Serve this dosa alone or serve with mild and creamy chutney like coconut chutney, celery chutney.
-This spicy Indian recipe can be served as the breakfast dish or as a dinner dish.
+This spicy Indian recipe can be served as a breakfast dish or as a dinner dish.
 If you prefer to serve as a palate, serve with sambar and chutney.

 - Sprinkle some finely chopped onions, coriander leaves.